CHIEF EXECUTIVE OFFICER

-Frank started in the recovery field as a part-time behavioral health technician.
+Frank, a Philadelphia transplant by way of New Jersey, began in the recovery field as a part-time behavioral health technician.
 Since then Frank has deepened his role and responsibilities, overseeing housing and supervising tech staffs in various levels of care.

 As Voyage’s Operations Supervisor, Frank is a liaison between our clinical facility and our residence, managing our team of behavioral health technicians, and to looking after the day-to-day routines of our patients.

 Frank enjoys helping young men in early recovery develop a sense of accountability, reliability and responsibility.
 He is passionate and knowledgeable about the Twelve Steps and Twelve Step fellowships, and he administers our in-house Big Book study, helping patients learn the fundamentals of the Twelve Steps.